bsvo/EDX-introduction-to-Python-for-Data-Science/Variables and types.md

 Instead of calculating with the actual values, you can use variables instead.
 The savings variable you've created in the previous exercise represents the $100 you started with.
 It's up to you to create a new variable to represent 1.10 and then redo the calculations!

 *Instructions:*
+*1. Create a variable factor, equal to 1.10.*

+*2. Use savings and factor to calculate the amount of money you end up with after 7 years.
+Store the result in a new variable, result.*

+*3. Print out the value of result.*